Treatment stops the spread of HIV

 People living with HIV have access to free treatment medications and support in Oregon.

-money with an arrow pointing to a medication bottle
+Icon of money with an arrow pointing to a medication bottle

-CAREAssist provides treatment services and support to people living with HIV; case managers can provide additional support
+CAREAssist provides treatment services and support to people living with HIV.
+Case managers can provide additional support

 Learn more about CAREAssist Find an HIV case manager

-Two people side hugging
+Two people side-hugging

 The HIV Care Continuum is one tool for assessing HIV care and treatment in Oregon

-Oregon’s HIV Care Continuum recognizes that ending new HIV transmissions requires more than testing and diagnosis.
+Ending new HIV transmissions requires more than testing and diagnosis.
 People living with HIV need lifelong support to maintain their health and suppress the virus.

 HIV Care Continuum